trevordmiller/device-setup/README.md

 _Most things are taken care of automatically with the set up script ^, but some manual items are needed:_

-- iCloud (disable everything except Find My Mac, Keychain, Photos, and Messages inside iCloud Drive)
+- iCloud (disable everything except Contacts, iBooks, Find My Mac, Keychain, Photos, and Messages inside iCloud Drive)
 - Remove all dock icons
 - Login items (`Google Drive`, `Google Photos Backup`, `RescueTime`)
 - Text Message Forwarding (on)